 CNC machining is one of the most flexible and widely used manufacturing processes that continue to gain prominence around the world.
-Manufacturing companies, big and small, are slowly adopting the technology for a number of reasons as they position themselves to take full advantage of industrial automation.
+Manufacturing companies which supply plastic injection molding service, big and small, are slowly adopting the technology for a number of reasons as they position themselves to take full advantage of industrial automation.
 However, despite its great popularity and reputation, not many people who wish to adopt it know exactly how it works, and this has been a cause for confusion when they try to assimilate it into their process without first understanding how it works.

-We are going to explore CNC machining and how it works, the processes involved, the materials that are used, and how it compares with other forms of manufacturing.
+We are going to explore CNC machining for mold making and how it works, the processes involved, the materials that are used, and how it compares with other forms of manufacturing.
 For those that have been considering adopting the technology, this could serve you well.

 Just like any other process used in manufacturing, there is an order to how CNC machining operates.
 It goes through well laid down steps that has to be followed if the production is to be a success.
 These steps include the following.

 Designing in CAD: This is the first step in the entire process.
 It is where the workpiece intended for use is designed using a Computer-Aided Program.
 There are many CAD programs out there that can be used to get this done.
 Once the mould design is complete, it is these files and the specifications written into them that will be fed into the CNC machines as the commands to be executed.

 Conversation: With the ready CAD file fed into the machine, the file has to be converted into a format that the CNC machine will understand and interpret.
 To change the CAD file into a CNC-compatible file requires a conversion software called the Computer-Aided Manufacturing program (CAM).
 The process doesn’t take long, and once the conversation is complete, the file can be saved in the CNC machine and can be accessed at a later date when the need arises.